abhiagar/questions/README.md

 	- Should it just know things?
 	- How should it understand these things?
 - Should an AI be programmed once?
 Or should it be capable or re-writing itself?
+- How should it differenciate between reality and not?

 ####Machine Learning